Magic Cookie Bars

 First Step: Prepare the crust by adding the flour, flax, and melted butter to the bottom of a baking dish.
 Bake the crust until golden brown which is around 12 minutes at 350 degrees F.

-Second Step: Make the sugar free sweetened condensed milk by bringing the heavy cream, butter, and sweetener to a gentle boil.
+Second Step: Make the keto sweetened condensed milk by bringing the heavy cream, butter, and sweetener to a gentle boil.
 Stir frequently, so it doesn’t burn.
 The low carb condensed milk will be a light golden brown color and will thicken up enough to coat a spoon when it’s done.

 Third Step: Allow the sugar-free condensed milk time to cool then stir in the egg yolk.
 If you are in a hurry, you can also slowly pour the liquid over the egg yolk and whisking as fast as you can.